TNTurnerLab/ACES/README.md

 		When conducting the retrieval of files, please ensure that the user has enough storage space.
 		The total storage needed for downloading all VGP files is estimated to be 339.09GB.
 		The total storage needed for downloading all Ensembl file is estimated at 117.84GB.
-		Please insure there is enough storage for all files with at least an extra 2GB for those files created in the pipeline.
+		Please insure there is enough storage for all files the minimum recomended free storage should be  approximitly 500 BG.
+This insures all downloaded and created files have enough stroage space on users device.

 --------------------------------------------------------------------------------------------------------------------------------